rishi-xyz/cryptai/README.md

-# CryptAI - Talk to the Sui Blockchain with AI
+# CryptAI - Talk to the  Blockchain with AI

-CryptAI is a conversational web app that allows users to interact with the [Sui blockchain](https://sui.io) using natural language  just like talking to ChatGPT.
+CryptAI is a conversational web app that allows users to interact with the any using natural language  just like talking to ChatGPT.

-Built with **Next.js**, **Vercel AI SDK**, **Google Gemini**, and the **Mysten Sui SDK**, CryptAI makes blockchain interactions simple, accessible, and developer-friendly.
+Built with **Next.js**, **Vercel AI SDK**, **Google Gemini**, CryptAI makes blockchain interactions simple, accessible, and developer-friendly.

 > "Talk to the blockchain no code required."